 ABOUT THE ETP

 Bethel’s Entrepreneurship Training Program is for serious entrepreneurs who have already identified the area of business they want to pursue, but need expert guidance to minimize risk and maximize success.
 This program is geared toward for-profit enterprises and entrepreneurs who want to start a new business, owners of informally run businesses who want to become licensed and legally structured, and owners of existing businesses less than five years old that want to expand or standardize their business operations.
 Entrepreneurs selected for this highly competitive program participate in 15 weeks of sessions on business plans, marketing, financing, accounting, risk management, legal issues, and more, followed by a year of personal mentoring from a business leader.
-Qualified participants are also eligible for low-interest loans up to $10,000 for a start-up business and $25,000 for an existing business from The Private Bank upon graduation.
+Qualified participants are also eligible for low-interest loans up to $10,000 for a start-up business and $30,000 for an existing business from CIBC Bank upon graduation.
 Special consideration for the class is given to entrepreneurs with a viable innovation in the manufacturing or technology field, also businesses with high growth potential will also receive priority consideration.
-In addition to this traditional ETP cohort, in early February the IL SBDC at Bethel New Life plans to also roll out a series of training programs in the area of innovation and technology, to go along with our business accelerator program.
+In addition to this traditional ETP cohort, in early February the IL SBDC at Bethel New Life is beginning a new series of training programs in the area of innovation and technology.